OlofBlomqvist/odd-box/docs/src/features.md

 - Basic round-robin load balancing for remote targets.
 - Automatic self-signed certificates for all hosted processes.
 - Lets-Encrypt support for automatic certificate generation.
+- Static website hosting
+- Built in support for rendering markdown files as html for static sites